avantec-iot/avantec-thingsboard/docs/device/ta652fc-w/add-ta652fc-w-to-thingsboard.rst

 --------------------------------

 .. tip::
    *A Dashboard file* can only be imported once.
-If you have already imported it, you do not need and cannot repeat the import.
+If you have already imported it, you don't need and cannot repeat the import.

    If you have already imported it, you can skip this step.